 Needless to say, the notion that individuality could actually be preserved by authoritarian social institutions, presents a conflicting view of great consequence.
 By the end of the 19th century diametrically opposed social philosophies claimed individualism as their own.
 The sacred independence of the human person was championed by classical liberalism on the one hand, while the seductive utopian visions of a perfect society led inexorably to the totalitarian and fascist movements of the 20th century, and ultimately to the unprecedented violence of total war.

-The confused history of social philosophy since the 18th century, which began as a reaction to the severe constraints of medieval culture, led to a profusion of diverse visionary ideas.
-Recognition that rationalism was not answering the questions posed by a rapidly changing society unleashed a flood of speculation.
+The confused history of social philosophy since the 17th century, which began as a reaction to the severe constraints of medieval culture, led to a profusion of diverse visionary ideas.
+By the time North America was being colonized, recognition that rationalism was not answering the questions posed by a rapidly changing society unleashed a flood of speculation.
 Suddenly the bases for social order and moral responsibility were wide open to fanciful consideration.
 It was assumed that a “correct” form for the organization of society must surely exist.
 But who was to be the visionary who would determine its’ “true structure”?

 The product of these imaginative conceptions included both the radical utopian visions of communism and fascism, and the beginnings of social theory that developed ultimately into the various disciplines we know as the social sciences today.
 Pursued on the basis of an explicit rejection of religion and metaphysics as foolish and imaginary, present day assumptions have fully embraced the Enlightenment’s faith in reason as the source of truth.

-However, emerging with little or no moral or intellectual background in the 19th century, creative ideas inevitably flourished within realm of the human imagination.
+However, emerging with little or no moral or intellectual background in the 19th century, creative ideas inevitably flourished in the human imagination.
 It became apparent to many that an implicitly correct morality, free of religious dogma, was needed.
-The traditional religious sources of such knowledge were delegitimized.
+The traditional religious sources of such knowledge were de-legitimized.
 Everyone had their own ideas, and some were quite confident that their utopian visions for the future represented absolute truth.
-In addition to identifying an ultimately “correct” form for human society, the urgency for finding a non-religious foundation for morality loomed large.
+In addition to identifying an ultimately “correct” form for human society, the conscious urgency for finding a non-religious foundation for morality loomed large.

-We must acknowledge the powerful reaction against the rationalism of the Enlightenment which erupted early in the 19th century.
+We must acknowledge the powerful reaction against the rationalism of the Enlightenment which erupted concurrently with social radicalism.
 An outpouring of magnificent art, music, and literature, known to history as the Romantic Movement, transcended all controversies.
 Its’ radiant spirit graces Western culture to this day.
-And, of course, religious belief in an ultimate transcendent reality has not gone away.
+And, of course, religious belief in an ultimate transcendent reality has never vanished.

 The seductive intellectual assumptions of the Enlightenment continued to form the basis for social thinking and the development of Western society.
 And, they press in on us today as we face cultural fracturing and civil dislocation.
 With the benefit of hind-sight we can see that assumptions once considered undeniable were actually built on quicksand.
 A society governed by reason and presumed to possess the stability of a rational order gave way to unrestrained material excess, and now to political dysfunction, civil disorder, and anomie.